machbase/machbase-neo/docs/letsmakewaves/wave-write-sh.md

 └───┴───────┴──────────┴────────┘
 ```

-When we import csv data into a table, it is important to make fields of csv arranged in order of columns in the table and its type.
+When we import the csv data into a table, it is important to make fields of csv arranged in order of columns in the table and its type.

 ## Step 3.
 Combine script and command